anjjriit/view-maker/README.md

 Please note:

+If you use the make:crud or make:foundation command, you may have to place the route that it makes within a route group, depending on your build of Laravel.
+Some versions have it, some don't.
+If you get an error about not being able to find the errors variable, it is most likely related to the web route group.
+The routes that make:crud and make:foundation creates are appended to the bottom of your routes file.

 ViewMaker templates assume you use and have a master page.
 If you want to take advantage of working grid templates, then you will need the following: